serodriguez68/poodr-notes/README.md

 __What is right with this approach:__

-+ The _prepare_ method trusts all of it's arguments to do their part.
++ The _prepare_ method trusts all of its arguments to do their part.
 + Objects that implement _prepare_trip_ __are Preparers__ (this is the Duck Type abstraction).
     * This makes it very easy to change the code (add or remove preparers without the need to change Trip at all).